babelsociety/website/content/blog/in-depth-economy/index.md

 **The limit should be considered as an indication that we are over-consuming** and that we should adjust our behavior.
 Given that we all agreed on the limit together, it would be antisocial and even awkward for people to constantly go over it.

 Nonetheless everyone has different needs, hence it should be possible to individually adjust limits.
-For example, children may need to consume more apples to ensure an healthy growth.
+For example, children may need to consume more apples to ensure a healthy growth.
 The reason isn't important, what's important is that the special cases are discussed and agreed upon by all involved.

 Not all products need limits, only those that are at risk of shortages.